metatyper/metatyper-ts/README.md

 ## ToDo

-1. implement copy and deep copy methods.
-2. implement the logic of using a Meta-object as a Meta-type.
+1. implement the logic of using a Meta-object as a Meta-type.
-3. implement additional tests.
+2. implement additional tests.
-4. implement property decorators (like in the typeorm).
+3. implement property decorators (like in the typeorm).
-5. implement the logic of configuring MetaArgs of Meta class instances.
+4. implement the logic of configuring MetaArgs of Meta class instances.
-6. implement Meta type default as a function.
+5. implement Meta type default as a function.
-7. implement more popular validators and serializers.
+6. implement more popular validators and serializers.
-8. rewrite docs.
+7. rewrite docs.